 Kathleen has more than 20 years' experience directing landscape-scale conservation and community engagement.
 Prior to joining AWF, Kathleen held key positions at the Land Stowe Trust, the Wildlands Project, Wild Earth, and was the co-founder and first Executive Director of the Northeast Wilderness Trust.
 Since joining AWF, Kathleen has been key in AWF’s land conservation projects across Africa, including establishing community conservancies, developing carbon mitigation projects, securing wildlife corridors, and helping to improve management of protected areas and community lands.
 Kathleen holds a master’s degree in botany from the Field Naturalist Program at the University of Vermont and is trained as a naturalist.

-Chief Financial Officer, Washington, D.C., USA
+Chief Operating Officer, Washington, D.C., USA